 Visit the Marina

-Flamingo Marina opened its doors around 2023, with restaurants, stores, shops and waterfront condos.
-Although the marina is not the biggest, it’s nice to visit for a half day to check out the stores, grab a bite to eat and see the boats.
+Flamingo Marina has restaurants, stores, shops and waterfront condos.
+Although the marina is not the biggest, it’s nice to visit for a couple hours to check out the stores, grab a bite to eat and see the boats.

 Snorkeling